Comparison of major English standardized tests

 Certificates are really important in this process because it gives recruiters the guarantee that enrolled students will be able to understand the language used for the local training provided.

-The FREE study abroad matchmaking platform where universities find international student candidates
+The FREE international education platform where schools and universities find international student candidates